programmfabrik/easydb-documentation/content/webfrontend/rightsmanagement/groups/_index.en.md

 ## System rights

+Here other groups or users can be granted access rights to groups and their members.
+This is necessary, for example, if a user from group X wants to share a collection to a user from group Y. Because by default, collections can only be assigned to the groups (and their members) in which the user himself is.

 For a listing of the system rights, see [Computer Management](..).
 Note that context-dependent system rights may also be available, if any, not listed here.

 ## Authorizations